7 Best Business Website Builders for Making Your Own Site in 2021

 Clean & Well-Written HTML/CSS Code

 HTML and CSS are important for separating the design from the content of your website.
 Ideally what you want, is a combination of great design and content that is optimized for search engines, so that your website can actually be found and looks great once it is found.
 BoldGrid, Squarespace, and Weebly are great examples of website builders that employ well written HTML5 and CSS3.

 Monthly/Annual Cost & Refund Policy

 Without question, cost is an area of concern for most people when selecting a website builder.
 You want to make sure that the cost is something that can comfortably fit into the budget for yourself or your small business as this is going to be a recurring charge either monthly or annually.
 On an annual plan, the cost may seem like quite a lot to pay upfront – especially if you’re on a tight budget – but luckily, most website builders offer monthly plans which make it easier to afford.

 One of the things that make website builders easy to use is templates.
 Templates act as a guide to help you build a stunning website in a matter of minutes, versus building it from scratch.
 But it’s important to look at how customizable these templates are to meet your needs.
 Some templates are a bit restrictive and only allow you to edit/replace content within the set design.
 Other templates are truly drag and drop, allowing you to move any object or piece of content to any area on the page.
-For example, Wix is fully customizable while Weebly and Webnode have more restrictive templates.
+For example, Wix is fully customizable while Weebly and Webnode have more restrictive themes.
+Webflow offers even more template options than Wix, as its target users are designers.
 Both kinds of template options can be beneficial to you depending upon your needs.

 Additional Goodies & Extras